seamplex/feenox/README.markdown

 <figure>
 <img src="doc/lorenz.svg" id="fig:lorenz-gnuplot" data-width_latex="75%"
 data-width_html="100%" data-width_texinfo="12cm"
-alt="The Lorenz attractor solved with FeenoX and drawn with Gnuplot" />
+alt="Figure 1: The Lorenz attractor solved with FeenoX and drawn with Gnuplot" />
-<figcaption aria-hidden="true">The Lorenz attractor solved with FeenoX
+<figcaption aria-hidden="true">Figure 1: The Lorenz attractor solved
-and drawn with Gnuplot</figcaption>
+with FeenoX and drawn with Gnuplot</figcaption>
 </figure>

 Indeed, when executing FeenoX with this input file, we get four ASCII